Deformation-obstruction theory for diagrams of algebras and applications to geometry: L algebras via higher derived brackets

-An {\it $L_\infty$ algebra}\footnote{$L_\infty$ algebras are also called {\it strongly homotopy} (or \textsc{sh}) Lie algebras} is a graded vector space together with a collection of $n$-ary ``brackets'' satisfying graded anti-symmetry and generalized Jacobi identities.
+An {\it L$_\infty$ algebra}\footnote{L$_\infty$ algebras are also called {\it strongly homotopy} (or \textsc{sh}) Lie algebras} is a graded vector space together with a collection of $n$-ary ``brackets'' satisfying graded anti-symmetry and generalized Jacobi identities.

-We find it convenient to shift the grading and work with what one may call an $L_\infty [1]$ algebra.
-The desuspension of an $L_\infty [1]$ algebra is again an (ordinary) $L_\infty$ algebra.
+We find it convenient to shift the grading and work with what one may call an L$_\infty [1]$ algebra.
+The suspension of an L$_\infty [1]$ algebra is again an (ordinary) L$_\infty$ algebra.